gnosis/dex-services/README.md

             Specify the number of blocks to fetch events for at a time for constructing the orderbook for the solver [env: AUCTION_DATA_PAGE_SIZE=]  [default: 500]
         --fallback-max-gas-price <fallback-max-gas-price>
-            The default maximum gas price.
+            The fallback maximum gas price.
 This is used when computing the maximum gas price based on ether price in owl fails [env: FALLBACK_MAX_GAS_PRICE=]  [default: 100000000000]
         --fallback-min-avg-fee-per-order <fallback-min-avg-fee-per-order>
-            The default minimum average fee per order.
+            The fallback minimum average fee per order.
 This is passed to the solver in case the computing its value fails.
 Its unit is [OWL] [env: MIN_AVG_FEE_PER_ORDER=]  [default: 0] --earliest-solution-submit-time <earliest-solution-submit-time>
             The earliest offset from the start of a batch in seconds at which point we should submit the solution.
 This